unoplatform/uno/doc/articles/getting-started/getting-started-tests.md

 ## 4. Running the UI tests

+UI Tests are using the [Uno.UITest nuget package](xref:Uno.UITest.GetStarted), see the documentation for more information on how to create more UI Tests.

 * As demonstrated on step 2, select the **MyProjectName (WebAssembly)** target from the drop-down.

 * Press Ctrl + F5 to start the WASM project without debugging.